cesarParra/apexdocs/README.md

 - String templates use Handlebars syntax and have access to all built-in helpers (`link`, `code`, `renderContent`, `heading`, etc.)
 - Function templates receive the renderable object and a `TemplateHelpers` object with pure function versions of all helpers
-- Function templates can be async (return `Promise<string>`), but synchronous functions are recommended for better performance
 - When using custom templates, translation support is not automatically applied - you must handle translations in your template if needed
 - You can mix and match string and function templates for different renderable types
 - All built-in helpers are available via the `templateHelpers` export for use in your own code